April 05 — Final Project Introduction

-December 01 — Final Project Second Draft / Revision / Trip to the Herb Lubalin Study Center
+May 03 — Final Project Second Draft / Revision

-December 15 — Final Exam / Everything is due (more on that coming soon).
+May 17 — Final Exam / Everything due

 To create a booklet and 3 posters (as part of a poster series) for The Bernard and Anne Spitzer School of Architecture at CCNY.
 The theme for the series will be decided by you based on your research.
 It could be inspired by an interview, essay, or written publication about the architect and his/her work.

-This fictional lectures series will take place as part of a 3-day lecture series in the Spring of 2017.
+This fictional lectures series will take place as part of a 3-day lecture series in the Fall of 2019.
 The exact dates are up to you.

 3 posters 10 x 16 in

-1 20-pg Booklet any dimension (feel free to experiment with format)
+1 20-pg Booklet (more pages welcomed) any dimension (feel free to experiment with format)

 The posters must include:

 name of architect